-6.12.2.1.
+6.12.3.1.
 QoS Classification

-QoS classification rules are handled by the "qos-classification-policy" container.
+QoS classification rules are handled by the "qos-classificationpolicy" container.
 The qos-classification-policy container is an ordered list of rules that match a flow or application and set the appropriate target class of service (target-class-id).
 The user can define the match using an application reference or a flow definition that is more specific (e.g., based on Layer 3 source and destination addresses, Layer 4 ports, and Layer 4 protocol).
 When a flow definition is used, the user can employ a "target-sites" leaf-list to identify the destination of a flow rather than using destination IP addresses.
 In such a case, an association between the site abstraction and the IP addresses used by this site must be done dynamically.
-How this association is done is out of scope for this document; an implementation might not support this criterion and should advertise a deviation in this case.
+How this association is done is out of scope for this document.
+The association of a site to an IP VPN is done through the "vpn-attachment" container.
+Therefore, the user can also employ "target-sites" leaf-list and "vpn-attachment" to identify the destination of a flow targeted to a specific VPN service.
 A rule that does not have a match statement is considered a match-all rule.
 An SP may implement a default terminal classification rule if the customer does not provide it.
 It will be up to the SP to determine its default target class.
 The current model defines some applications, but new application identities may be added through augmentation.
 The exact meaning of each application identity is up to the SP, so it will be necessary for the SP to advise the customer on the usage of application matching.